schackartk/Sudoku/README.md

 By including the `--tip` flag, the program will color:
  * Moves that conflict with immutable digits in red
  * Moves that conflict with your other move(s) in yellow

+To place a digit, type row,column:move.
+For instance, to place a 5 in the top left corner you would type `1,1:5`.

+To remove a digit you placed, you can type row,column:d.
+For instance to remove the digit in the top left corner you would type `1,1:d`.